|

 Note: Things that "could affect "the value of desirability of the property in

-value of desirability of the property in the buyer's eyes," you must disclose
+value of desirability of the property in the buyer's eyes," we strongly

 it.
 Do